leeba30/CSA1717/UNIT 2/ASSESSMENT 3/READM.md

 **Result**

 The Artificial Intelligence algorithms were successfully implemented and tested using Python.
-The A* Search Algorithm successfully found the optimal path by evaluating heuristic and path costs, while the Minimax Algorithm with Alpha-Beta Pruning successfully performed intelligent decision-making by analyzing game states and reducing unnecessary searches.
-The implementation improved the understanding of heuristic search, optimal path planning, game tree evaluation, and AI-based problem-solving techniques.
+The A* Search Algorithm successfully found the optimal path by evaluating heuristic and path costs, while the Minimax Algorithm with Alpha-Beta Pruning successfully performed intelligent decision-making by analyzing game states and reducing unnecessary searches.The implementation improved the understanding of heuristic search, optimal path planning, game tree evaluation, and AI-based problem-solving techniques.